Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 You probably notice how most of the shoes I recommend provide laces instead of Velcro closure.
 The main reason for this is that shoelaces provide better support and stability to your child and also make the orthotics fit better inside the shoes.
 Therefore, I suggest that you apply the shoe lacing technique outline in another article.

-Orthotics Insoles for Knock Knees – My Final Thoughts!
+Orthotics Insoles for Knock Knees – My Final Thoughts

-Remember that the orthotic I recommend works for mild cases of children with knock knees.
+Remember that the orthotic I recommend works for mild to moderate cases of children with knock knees.
 If your child has a more severe case, then you will need to have your child fitted for an ankle brace orthotic or a pair of derotation straps which have proven to be extremely effective.
 Fitting these devices is very different from fitting an orthotic, and is not an easy task to do, but if you must do it from your house, please reach out to me and I will show you exactly how to do it.